allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 GraphQL sends the information through standard TCP connection (mostly HTTP).
 There is only one entry point and all needed information is sent in a request param or body.
 In contrast to the REST API, where we often fetch fields that we won't use, in GraphQL we can ask and compute only the useful ones.
-This key feature gives us the first and most important way to speed up our application: Ask only for this information that you need.
+This key feature gives us the first and most important way to speed up our application: ask only for the information that you need.

 There are three key concepts that we should be aware of: